errollgnargnar/errollgnargnar/README.md

 - 👋 Hi, I’m @errollgnargnar
-- 👀 I’m interested in ... full stack development (did someone say backend?), cyber-security, and crypto.
+- 👀 I’m interested in ... full stack development (yes front and back), cyber-security, and crypto.
 - 🌱 I’m currently learning ... better app structures for effecient development.
 - 💞️ I’m looking to collaborate on ... anything you think is cool.
 - 📫 How to reach me ... email me at errollgnargnar@gmail.com